 If you are considering a new mattress, you may be wondering which firmness is best for you.
 This will actually depend on a number of different factors.
 Here you will find the information you need to help you choose the right mattress firmness.

 An individualized decision

-Assessing the comfort of a mattress is straightforward, and simply depends on how you feel when you lie down on it.
+Assessing the comfort of a mattress is straightforward, and simply depends on how you feel when you lie down.
 When looking at mattresses in a showroom, it's important to spend enough time trying them out.
-Lie down for at least a good 10 to 15 minutes each time.
+Lie down for at least 10 to 15 minutes each time.

 In addition to the mattresses you are already interested in, try out some that might be softer or firmer than you may initially be drawn to.
 This is for the sake of making informed comparisons.
 You may also be surprised to find out that your natural comfort level demands a softer or firmer mattress than you had anticipated.
 This happens a lot, since there is no industry-wide standard for what constitutes a 'firm' mattress versus a 'medium-firm', for example.
 Also, over the years since your last mattress, your body's needs may have changed.
 This is perfectly normal, and the goal as always is to ensure you receive the best possible comfort.

-In contrast, a mattress which is too firm will create painful pressure points and it will feel like you are sleeping 'on top of' the surface instead of being cushioned by it.
+and it will feel like you are sleeping 'on top' of the surface instead of being cushioned by it.
 On the other hand, a too-soft mattress will not sufficiently support you, so your body will sag into the mattress.
 Both of these scenarios result in misalignment of the body and spine, and will cause undesirable aches and pains upon rising in the morning.